 So what do you do if you are a parent with a qualifying “seven-year child”?

 The rules for leave to remain on the basis of a parental relationship of a seven year child with leave to remain are set out in Appendix FM.
-The guidance clearly states that the parent routes are for “single parent applicants” who fall into one of the following categories:
+The accompanying guidance clearly states that the parent routes are for a “single parent applicant” who:

-- Have sole parental responsibility for the child
+- “has sole parental responsibility for their child

-If the applicant has a genuine and subsisting parental relationship with a qualifying seven year child, then paragraph EX applies.
+If the applicant has a genuine and subsisting parental relationship with a qualifying child (i.e. British or with 7 years’ residence), and it would not be reasonable to expect that child to leave the UK, then paragraph EX.1 applies.
 This exempts applicants from having to satisfy the English language, immigration status, and maintenance and accommodation requirements.
 The parent will still need to meet the relationship and suitability requirements in order to be granted leave to remain within the Rules on the ten year track to settlement.

 As an aside, if the parent is later able to meet the other requirements, they could apply to switch onto the five year track to settlement after they are granted leave.